-Students must complete 15 additional semester hours at Wilson College and must meet all the degree requirements for the major.
+Students must complete at least five additional credits at Wilson College and must meet all the degree requirements for the major.
 The foundations and liberal studies course requirements will be waived.
 The registrar will determine how many course credits must be earned for the second degree based on the evaluation of the transcripts from all previous institutions attended.
 Course requirements cannot be met by non-traditional means such as Credit by Examination, CLEP or Non-Collegiate Learning.
 Contact the Adult Degree Program office for more information.